dusty-nv/jetson-containers/README.md

 ### JSON

-Config files can also be provided in JSON format (typically called `config.json`).
-The JSON and YAML configs typically get used when defining meta-containers that may not even have their own Dockerfiles, but exist solely as combinations of other packages.
-A good example of this are the [`l4t`](packages/l4t) meta-containers, like [`l4t-pytorch`](packages/l4t/l4t-pytorch):
+Config files can also be provided in JSON format (normally called `config.json`).
+The JSON and YAML configs typically get used when defining meta-containers that may not even have their own Dockerfiles, but exist solely as combinations of other packages - like [`l4t-pytorch`](packages/l4t/l4t-pytorch):

 ```json
 {